thoughtbot/yuri-ita/README.md

 For instructions on how to integrate Yuri-ita with your Rails application, [view the Getting Started documentation](docs/getting_started.md).

+## Releases

+Releases are signed by louis@thoughtbot.com.
+The fingerprint is `7B3B 5C4E C777 3530 7E65  EF2B D728 8DAC CCC8 0A03`.

 ## Contributing

 See the [CONTRIBUTING] document.
 Thank you, [contributors]!